patricktobias86/publii-telegram-comments/README.md

 3. Activate the plugin and configure the plugin.

 # Usage
-Your domain need to be whitelisted by creating a new site id on comments.app, it's free and the setup is easy.
+Your domain need to be whitelisted by creating a new site id on [comments.app](https://comments.app), it's free and the setup is easy.
 Use the site id to setup the plugin.

+This integration don't require any Telegram channel or group to be connected to the website.
+Every ID on your website wiil have a unque comment thread.

 If you encounter any issues or have any questions, please feel free to open an issue in this repository.